jrepp/redis-bus/README.md

 Python library implementing a Redis message bus and related tools.

-The goal of this library is to provide a simple, small library built on redis that makes it easy to connect stateful and stateless software components written in python.
+The goal of this library is to provide a simple, small library built on Redis that makes it easy to connect stateful and stateless software components written in Python.

+This library was used during the bring-up of a Unreal prototype game.

+The general concepts involved were used to support developers running their own portions of the game services stack in a local on-prem Kubernetes environment.

+Site can be a branch/developer name or a strongly keyed name to reference clusters of services.

+It is possible to implement worker architectures easily with this library and connect those architectures to Python based web services or database stateful services with a minimal amount of code.

+I find that using Redis as a general backing cache presents many advantages to service clusters.
+You can layer a lot of common functionality together: service discovery, document caching, and publish-subscribe notifications.
+In addition, you get a variety of addressing modes for sending messages to other clients.
+Direct, broadcast, multi-cast.

 #### Terms

 * Subscription

-A redis subscription in a pubsub topology
+A Redis subscription in a pub-sub topology

 * Queue

-A queue, specifically of messages store in redis
+A queue, specifically of messages stored in Redis

 * Worker